Loading...

 Company culture questionnaire

-In simple terms, company culture is about the way things are done in your company.
+Company culture encompasses everything about the way things are done in your company.
 It includes the work environment, wellness, communication, team structures, psychological safety, fulfillment at work, and much more.
-The work in organizational culture is never finished — you should always invest in it.
-And these employee engagement questions can be a great compass.
+Working to improve organizational culture isn’t a one-and-done deal — it’s a continuous process.

 Work environment